 Operating system that supports UEFI secure boot.

-You cannot upgrade a virtual machine that uses BIOS boot to a virtual machine that uses UEFI boot.
-If you upgrade a virtual machine that already uses UEFI boot to an operating system that supports UEFI secure boot, you can enable secure boot for that virtual machine.
+Some guest operating systems do not support changing from BIOS boot to UEFI boot without guest OS modifications.
+Consult your guest OS documentation before changing to UEFI boot.
+If you upgrade a virtual machine that already uses UEFI boot to an operating system that supports UEFI secure boot, you can enable Secure Boot for that virtual machine.

 Turn off the virtual machine.
 If the virtual machine is running, the check box is dimmed.

-- In the Edit Settings dialog, open Boot Options, and ensure that firmware is set to EFI.
+- Under Boot Options, ensure that firmware is set to EFI.

-- Click the Enable secure boot check box and click OK.
+- Select your task.
+Select the Secure Boot check box to enable secure boot. and click OK.

 When the virtual machine boots, only components with valid signatures are allowed.
 The boot process stops with an error if it encounters a component with a missing or invalid signature.